-The disadvantage of this, however, is that since they have deluded themselves to think they already serve G-d, they feel that their "belly is full", so to speak, and have a sense of self satisfaction.
-They, therefore, have a great resistance to the true service of Hitbonenut, as opposed to one who feels he is very far from G-d and recognizes that he is impoverished of G-dliness.
+The disadvantage of this, however, is that since they have deluded themselves to think they already serve HaShem, they feel that their "belly is full," so to speak, and have a sense of self-satisfaction.
+They, therefore, have a great resistance to the true service of Hitbonenut, as opposed to one who feels he is very far from HaShem and recognizes that he is impoverished of Godliness.
 He will, therefore, be more open to the true service of Hitbonenut.